asbc19/SNN_Interface/README.md

-# SNN_Interface
-PC-FPGA Interface for SNN chip
+# PC-FPGA Interface for SNN chip